Choked accretion onto a Schwarzschild black hole: A hydrodynamical jet-launching mechanism: Introduction

-With the aim of studying this accretion scenario under more general conditions, we also present the results of numerical simulations performed with the free GNU General Public License hydrodynamics code \textit{aztekas}\footnote{\url{aztekas.org} \copyright 2008 Sergio Mendoza \& Daniel Olvera and \copyright 2018 Alejandro Aguayo-Ortiz \& Sergio Mendoza.
-The code can be downloaded from \url{github.com/aztekas-code/aztekas-main}} \citep*{OM08,aguayo18,TA19}.
+With the aim of studying this accretion scenario under more general conditions, we also present the results of numerical simulations performed with the free GNU General Public License hydrodynamics code \textit{aztekas}\footnote{The code can be downloaded from \url{github.com/aztekas-code/aztekas-main}} \citep*{OM08,aguayo18,TA19}.
 By means of this numerical exploration, we are able to show that the choked accretion mechanism can operate for more realistic equations of state.

 The basic idea behind the choked accretion model relies on a purely hydrodynamical mechanism and, thus, is not restricted to a relativistic regime.
-We study the non-relativistic limit of the choked accretion model in the accompanying paper \cite*{ATH19}.
-In that work we also present the Newtonian counterpart of the ultrarelativistic stiff fluid studied by \cite{petrich88} that, as discussed in \cite{tejeda18}, corresponds to the incompressible flow approximation.
+We presented the non-relativistic limit of the choked accretion model in \cite*{ATH19}.
+In that work we also introduced the Newtonian counterpart of the ultrarelativistic stiff fluid studied by \cite{petrich88} that, as discussed in \cite{tejeda18}, corresponds to the incompressible flow approximation.

+With the present model we intend to draw attention to a potentially relevant phenomenon in which an accretion flow can become choked at a gravitational bottleneck, with the excess material being launched from the central region by a pure hydrodynamical mechanism.
+The present model is not intended as a substitute for other well-established jet-launching mechanisms, but rather as a further process based on simple physics that can operate alongside them.

-The rest of this article is organised as follows.
+The rest of this article is organized as follows.
 In Section~\ref{s2} we present the analytic toy model of choked accretion.
-In Section~\ref{s3} we explore numerically the feasibility of this model for fluids described by more realistic equations of state, where we find that the qualitative results of the analytic model also apply.
+In Section~\ref{s3} we explore numerically the feasibility of this model for fluids described by more realistic equations of state, where the constraint of potential flow imposed on the analytical model is dropped.
+There we find that the qualitative results of the analytic model also apply.
 We discuss possible astrophysical applications of the choked accretion model in Section~\ref{s4}.
-Finally, in Section~\ref{s5} we summarise our results.
+Finally, in Section~\ref{s5} we summarize our results.
 Throughout this work we adopt geometrized units for which $\G = \cc = 1$.
 Greek indices denote spacetime components and we adopt the Einstein summation convention over repeated indices.